A familiar face was missing…

 — Lisbon Lion (@tirnaog09) 19 August 2018

-I saw this photograph for the first time on Twitter last August.
+I saw this photograph for the first time on Twitter in August 2018.
 It is probably the most powerful, poignant Celtic image I have ever seen.

 It took me back half a century, to the first time I heard the Johnny Thomson Song, on my Dad’s ‘Holy Ground of Glasgow Celtic’ LP (from around 12 minutes in on the link below), the one with the cover showing a rosette on the turf.
 An absolute classic from another era, featuring songs which still stir the heart today.
-Last month in Athens, less than an hour after our Champions League exit, I watched as a lone supporter belted out ‘C E L T I C Celtic, I see Celtic, Celtic on the ball’, dragging a busload of weary Tims into a singsong they would probably rather have avoided.
+Just over two years ago in Athens, less than an hour after our Champions League exit, I watched as a lone supporter belted out ‘C E L T I C Celtic, I see Celtic, Celtic on the ball’, dragging a busload of weary Bhoys into a singsong they would probably rather have avoided.
 Such is the power of a great song.

 The Johnny Thomson song was unique on that album, a sad lament amongst a host of stirring anthems.
 And rightly so.
 As a Tour Guide at Celtic Park, I share the triumphs and tragedies of our club with fans and guests from all over the world on a daily basis.
 And if Lisbon is the high, then John’s death is unquestionably the low point in our long and special history.

 Eighty-nine years ago today, John Thomson lost his life as he kept goal for his beloved Celtic.
 The incident itself has been well chronicled over the years, the brave young keeper diving at a forward’s feet and paying the ultimate price.
 Thousands then made their way to the Fife village of Cardenden for the funeral, many walking the 60 miles or so from depression-hit Glasgow.
 However, the aftermath of the tragedy is perhaps less well-known.